britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p align="center">ACT FIRST.</p>

-Garden and terrace of an hotel on the Lake of Geneva.
-The portico of the hotel to the left, with steps leading up to it.
+<p align="center">Garden and terrace of an hotel on the Lake of Geneva.
+The portico
+of the hotel to the left, with steps leading up to it.
 In the back- ground a low parapet dividing the garden from the lake, and divided itself by a small gate opening upon a flight of steps which are sup- posed to descend to a pier.
 Beyond this a distant view of mountains and of the lake, with the Chateau de Chillon.
-Orange-trees in green tubs, benches, a few small tables and chairs.
+Orange-trees in green tubs, benches, a few small tables and chairs.</p>

 <p align="center">SCENE FIRST.</p>
 <p align="center">Madame De Katkoff, Eugenio.</p>
-MADAME DE KATKOFF, coming in as if a little startled, with a French book in a pink cover under her arm.
+<p align="center">MADAME DE KATKOFF,</p> _coming in as if a little startled, with a French book in a pink cover under her arm._
 I believe he means to speak to me!
 He is capable of any impertinence.

 EUGENIO, following slowly, handsomely dressed, with a large watchguard, and a courier’s satchel over his shoulder.
 He takes off his hat and bows obse-